-Next, your request must be approved by our clinical partner's data steward.
+If your request is for operational or quality improvement purposes, it must be approved by our clinical partner's Data Steward.
 They will make sure the request complies with their organization's regulatory, ethical, and business guidelines.
 We'll notify you when your request has been approved or denied, and send you a final version of your completed data request form.

 Step 3: Fulfillment